tkhamez/neucore/doc/documentation.md

 * EVE SSO login with configurable permission scopes
 * Player accounts with alts
-* CLI commands for data updates from ESI
 * Role based permission system
 * Creation of groups and apps
 * Group and app manager for member management
 * Automatic group assignment for players based on corporations and alliances from all of their characters
+* Optional automatic account deactivation with mail notification when ESI tokens are invalid
+* Manually managed accounts that do not require any ESI scopes.
+* Corporation member tracking
+* CLI commands for data updates from ESI
 * An API for applications to query group membership of characters and other data
-* Optional account deactivation with mail notification when ESI tokens are invalid
-* Corporation member tracking
 * ESI request for authorized scopes for any character (via frontend and for apps, see [Examples](app-esi-examples.php))

-Most functions are available in the frontend.
-Users can use the Swagger UI for the missing functions at `https://[domain]/api.html`, which also documents the API for third-party applications.
+All API functions are documented with OpenAPI and can be found at `https://[domain]/api.html`.

+The frontend is almost complete, only functions related to group applications are missing.

 ## Authentication of third-party Applications